Trusted UK service price guides — 2026

 How much does a roofer charge per day in the UK?

-Roofers in the UK typically charge £150–£300 per day, depending on their experience, location, and the complexity of the work.
-London and the South East attract the highest rates.
+Roofers in London typically charge £150–£300 per day, depending on their experience, local demand, and the complexity of the work.
+London and the South East attract the highest rates, so London prices may sit above or below this range accordingly.
 For major jobs such as a full re-roof, most roofers will quote a fixed price for the whole job rather than charging by the day.

 How much does a full roof replacement cost?

-A full roof replacement on a 3-bed semi-detached house typically costs £5,000–£12,000 in the UK, including scaffold, stripping the old roof, new felt or membrane, battens, and concrete or clay tiles.
-The total varies significantly with roof size, pitch, tile choice, and location within the UK.
+A full roof replacement on a 3-bed semi-detached house typically costs £5,000–£12,000, including scaffold, stripping the old roof, new felt or membrane, battens, and concrete or clay tiles.
+The total varies significantly with roof size, pitch, tile choice, and access.
+Getting at least three written quotes from London roofers is the best way to gauge a fair price for your property.

 Do I need planning permission to replace my roof?